 “Soil Seeds” vase in raw stoneware by Hiroshi Aoki

-This vase by Hiroshi Aoki, from his Soil Seeds series, is an expressive and deeply organic piece.
+This vase by Hiroshi Aoki, from his Soil Seeds series, is an expressive and profoundly organic piece.
 Its shape and textured surface evoke a stone shaped by time.
-The object exudes a subtle yet powerful presence, a balance between roughness and softness, the epitome of a timeless Japanese style.
+The object exudes a subtle yet powerful presence, a balance between roughness and softness, the quintessence of a timeless Japanese style.

 The ceramist

-Hiroshi Aoki (born 1976 in Shunan, Yamaguchi Prefecture) first studied sculpture before devoting himself to ceramics.
-Trained at the Tajimi City Pottery Design Institute, he developed a personal language in which form, material, and fire are inseparable.
+Hiroshi Aoki (born in 1976 in Shunan, Yamaguchi Prefecture) initially studied sculpture before dedicating himself to ceramics.
+Trained at the Tajimi City Pottery Design Institute, he has developed a personal style in which form, material, and fire are inseparable.
 His works, exhibited in Japan and abroad, are distinguished by their profound connection to nature.

 The technique and the decor

-In this series, Aoki uses a mixture of iron-rich wild clays.
-After firing, he scrapes away the thin layer of glaze that has formed on the surface, revealing the underlying earth.
-This intervention creates a matte, mineral, almost powdery texture, where the density and grain vary depending on the area.
-This vase thus retains the traces of the fire and the gesture, reflecting the ceramist's desire to let the material express its own energy.
+In this series, Aoki uses a mixture of wild clays rich in iron.
+After firing, he scratches away the thin layer of glaze that has formed on the surface, revealing the underlying clay.
+This intervention creates a matte, mineral, almost powdery texture, where density and grain vary from area to area.
+This vase thus retains the traces of the fire and the artist's hand, reflecting the ceramist's desire to allow the material to express its own inherent energy.

 Practical information